smatechnologies/ibm-i-agent-docs/docs/job-tracking/details.md

 JOBNFY server job handles the Job End messages.
-Both of the server jobs receive transaction records from user-specified data queues that are configured using the tools and procedures described in Components and Operation under the \"Alternate Job Notify Service\" section.
+Both of the server jobs receive transaction records from user-specified data queues that are configured using the tools and procedures described in Components and Operation under the "Alternate Job Notify Service" section.
 The transaction records are generated by the IBM i system after the LSAM configuration programs have registered the user-named data queue(s) with one or more IBM i subsystems.
 Following the registration process, the